swiss-art-research-net/docs.swissartresearch/docs/pattern/temporal.md

 **PC14 carried out by → P012 has range → E21 Person**{.modelling}
 **PC14 carried out by → P14.1 in the role of → E55Type**{.modelling}

 We document in great details this modelling pattern in the corresponding [General section](#roles).
-An example related to the production event would be the following
+An example related to the production event would be the following:

 <script src="https://gist.github.com/ncarboni/60782ef795e536714ff7a969292f3b34.js"></script>